sunfishcode/regalloc.rs/docs/interface-proposal.md

 != rM.

 Spill slots here are indices in a spill space with slots of an abstract size.
-THey are not concrete byte offsets.
+They are not concrete byte offsets.
 They are allocated by the register allocator as needed, according to the size needed for a given regclass (as indicated by `get_spillslot_size`) and part of the returned regalloc result type is an indication of how many slots